Benjamin Bathurst (Royal Navy officer): Naval career

 Promoted to rear admiral on 10 October 1983, on appointment as Flag Officer, Second Flotilla, Bathurst went on to be Director-General, Naval Manpower and Training at the Ministry of Defence in May 1985.
 He was promoted to vice admiral on 22 December 1986, on appointment as Chief of Fleet Support.
 He was appointed a Knight Commander of the Order of the Bath in the 1987 Birthday Honours, and promoted to full admiral on 21 April 1989, on appointment as Commander-in-Chief Fleet which also carried with it the NATO appointments of Commander-in-Chief, Channel and Commander-in-Chief, Eastern Atlantic.
 Advanced to Knight Grand Cross of the Order of the Bath in the 1991 New Year Honours, he became Vice-Chief of the Defence Staff in March 1991 and First Sea Lord and Chief of Naval Staff in March 1993.
 As First Sea Lord he advised the British Government on the deployment of Naval Support including Sea Harriers during the Bosnian War.
 He was promoted to Admiral of the Fleet on 10 July 1995 on his retirement.

 Later career

 In retirement Bathurst became a non-executive director of British International Helicopters.
 He was appointed a deputy lieutenant of Somerset on 27 August 1996 and became vice-lord lieutenant on 18 February 1999.
 He was a younger brother of Trinity House and a liveryman of the Honourable Company of Air Pilots.
 His interests included gardening, shooting and fishing.

 Personal life and death

 Bathurst married Sarah Christian Pandora Peto, daughter of Major John Peto and granddaughter of Sir Basil Peto, 1st Baronet, in 1959.
 They had one son, Lieutenant General Sir Benjamin Bathurst, and three daughters.

-Bathurst died on 12 October 2025 at the age of 89 in Gibraltar, where his son serves as the governor.
+Bathurst died on 12 October 2025 at the age of 89 in Gibraltar, where his son, Lieutenant General Sir Ben Bathurst, serves as the governor.